 Loans & Grants

 MacMurray College participates in the following grant and loan programs.
 For more information on each program, follow the links listed below.
-Questions regarding any of the programs listed can be directed to the Financial Aid Office.
+Questions regarding any of the programs listed can be directed to One-Stop Student Services.

 Students who will receive Pell Grants and have the most financial need will receive FSEOGs first.
 FSEOG is campus based and will vary based on the school.
 FSEOG does not have to be repaid and must be applied for annually via the FAFSA.